-AsyncListener.onError(AsyncEvent) will also be delayed till after the container-initiated dispatch has returned to the container.
 There can be at most one asynchronous dispatch operation per asynchronous cycle, which is started by a call to one of the ServletRequest.startAsync methods.
-There can be at most one asynchronous dispatch per asynchronous cycle, which is started by a call to ServletRequest.startAsync.
 Any attempt to perform additional asynchronous dispatch operation within the same asynchronous cycle is illegal and will result in an IllegalStateException.
 If startAsync is subsequently called on the dispatched request, then any of the dispatch methods may be called with the same restriction as above.

-- Any errors or exceptions that may occur during the execution of the dispatch methods MUST be caught and handled by the container as follows: - i. invoke the AsyncListener.onError(AsyncEvent) method for all instances of the AsyncListener registered with the ServletRequest for which the AsyncContext was created and make the Throwable available via the AsyncEvent.getThrowable(). - ii.
-If none of the listeners called AsyncContext.complete or any of the AsyncContext.dispatch methods, then perform an error dispatch with a status code equal to HttpServletResponse.SC_INTERNAL_SERVER_ERROR and make the Throwable available as the value of the RequestDispatcher.ERROR_EXCEPTION request attribute.
+Any errors or exceptions that may occur during the execution of the dispatch methods MUST be caught and handled by the container as follows:

+- i. invoke the AsyncListener.onError(AsyncEvent) method for all instances of the AsyncListener registered with the ServletRequest for which the AsyncContext was created and make the Throwable available via the AsyncEvent.getThrowable(). - ii.
+If none of the listeners called AsyncContext.complete or any of the AsyncContext.dispatch methods, then perform an error dispatch with a status code equal to HttpServletResponse.SC_INTERNAL_SERVER_ERROR and make the Throwable available as the value of the RequestDispatcher.ERROR EXCEPTION request attribute. - iii.
+If no matching error page is found, or the error page does not call AsyncContext.complete() or any of the AsyncContext.dispatch methods, then the container MUST call AsyncContext.complete. - public boolean hasOriginalRequestAndResponse() This method checks if the AsyncContext was initialized with the original request and response objects by calling ServletRequest.startAsync() or if it was initialized by calling

-- iii.
-If no matching error page is found, or the error page does not call AsyncContext.complete() or any of the AsyncContext.dispatch methods, then the container MUST call AsyncContext.complete. - public boolean hasOriginalRequestAndResponse() This method checks if the AsyncContext was initialized with the original request and response objects by calling ServletRequest.startAsync() or if it was initialized by calling ServletRequest.startAsync(ServletRequest, ServletResponse) and neither the ServletRequest nor the ServletResponse argument carried any application provided wrappers, in which case it returns true.
-If the AsyncContext was initialized with wrapped request and/or response objects using ServletRequest.startAsync(ServletRequest, ServletResponse), it returns false.
-This information may be used by filters invoked in the outbound direction, after a request was put into asynchronous mode, to determine whether any request and/or response wrappers that they added during their inbound invocation need to be preserved for the duration of the asynchronous operation or may be released. - public void start(Runnable r) This method causes the container to dispatch a thread, possibly from a managed thread pool, to run the specified Runnable.
+ServletRequest.startAsync(ServletRequest, ServletResponse) and neither the ServletRequest nor the ServletResponse argument carried any application provided wrappers, in which case it returns true.
+If the AsyncContext was initialized with wrapped request and/or response objects using

+ServletRequest.startAsync(ServletRequest, ServletResponse), it returns false.
+This information may be used by filters invoked in the outbound direction, after a request was put into asynchronous mode, to determine whether any request and/or response wrappers that they added during their inbound invocation need to be preserved for the duration of the asynchronous operation or may be released.

+- public void start (Runnable r) This method causes the container to dispatch a thread, possibly from a managed thread pool, to run the specified Runnable.
 The container may propagate appropriate contextual information to the Runnable. - public void complete() If request.startAsync is called then this method MUST be called to complete the async processing and commit and close the response.
 The complete method can be invoked by the container if the request is dispatched to a servlet that does not support async processing, or the target servlet called by AsyncContext.dispatch does not do a subsequent call to startAsync.
 In this case, it is the container's responsibility to call complete() as soon as that servlet's service method is exited.
 An IllegalStateException MUST be thrown if startAsync was not called.
-It is legal to call this method anytime after a call to ServletRequest.startAsync() or ServletRequest.startAsync(ServletRequest, ServletResponse) and before a call to one of the dispatch methods.
-If this method is called before the container-initiated dispatch that called startAsync has returned to the container, then the call will not take effect until after the container-initiated dispatch has returned to the container.
-Invocation of the AsyncListener.onComplete(AsyncEvent) will also be delayed till after the container-initiated dispatch has returned to the container. - ServletRequestWrapper - public boolean isWrapperFor(ServletRequest req)- Checks recursively if this wrapper wraps the given ServletRequest and returns true if it does, else it returns false - ServletResponseWrapper - public boolean isWrapperFor(ServletResponse res)- Checks recursively if this wrapper wraps the given ServletResponse and returns true if it does, else it returns false. - AsyncListener
+It is legal to call this method anytime after a call to ServletRequest.startAsync() or

+ServletRequest.startAsync(ServletRequest, ServletResponse) and before a call to one of the dispatch methods.
+If this method is called before the container-initiated dispatch that called startAsync has returned to the container, the following conditions must hold during that time between the invocation of complete and the return of control to the container:

+- i. the behavior specified for complete will not take effect until after the containerinitiated dispatch has returned to the container. - ii. any AsyncListener.onComplete (AsyncEvent) invocations will also be delayed until after the container-initiated dispatch has returned to the container. - iii. any calls to request.isAsyncStarted() must return true until after the container-initiated dispatch has returned to the container.